* Investors hope for U.S., China trade negotiations after all

 Front-month London Brent crude for June delivery was up 27 cents, or 0.4 percent, at $68.29, having ended down 10 cents.

 Oil also got support from firm global equities, as the United States expressed willingness to negotiate a resolution on trade after proposed U.S. tariffs on $50 billion in Chinese goods prompted a quick response from Beijing that it would retaliate by targeting key American imports.

 Oil prices have recently closely tracked equities.

 "The two countries are using discretion in their actions, and it does not look like the situation is developing into a full-scale trade war yet," said Tomomichi Akuta, senior economist at Mitsubishi UFJ Research and Consulting in Tokyo.
-"There is also hope for dialogue."
+"There is also hope for dialog."